awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
-Whether launching privileged containers is disabled on the container instance\.
+Whether launching privileged containers is turned off on the container instance\.
 If this value is set to `true`, privileged containers are not permitted\.

 `ECS_SELINUX_CAPABLE`
 Example values: `true` \| `false`